 Frank Davidson – Frank Davidson has had a long association with all genres of music for over 35 years and been a long serving volunteer and board member for Wangaratta jazz and blues in addition to programming and presenting numerous and varied commercial and community radio programs.
 Frank continues to stay abreast of the music scene through his weekly radio show, a different shade of blue on 3wayfm.org.au and fills in as needed for Helen Jennings on Melbourne’s PBS Roots of Rhythm.

-“Having assisted with the artistic direction for blues and garden stages while a board member, I am excited and eager to offer subjective and impartial advice to ensure the board strategic and artistic directions are faithfully followed for 2017 and beyond.”
+“Having assisted with the artistic direction for blues and garden stages while a board member, I am excited and eager to offer subjective and impartial advice to ensure the board strategic and artistic directions are faithfully followed from 2017 and beyond.”